I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_interface_information.md

 Reserved.

-`SubClass`

-Contains a USB-assigned identifier that specifies a USB-defined subclass that this interface conforms to.
-This code is specific to the code in <b>Class</b>.
+`InterfaceHandle`

+Contains a host controller driver-defined handle that is used to access this interface.
+This member should be treated as opaque.

+`NumberOfPipes`

+Specifies the number of pipes (endpoints) in this interface.

+`Pipes`

+Pointer to the first element in the array of <a href="..\usb\ns-usb-_usbd_pipe_information.md">USBD_PIPE_INFORMATION</a> structures.
+The length of the array depends on the number of endpoints in the interface descriptor.

 ## Remarks
 Members that are part of this structure, but not described here, should be treated as opaque and considered to be reserved for system use.